-notify() and notifyAll() methods with wait() method are used to for communication between the threads.
-A thread which goes into waiting state by calling wait() method will be in waiting state until any other thread calls either notify() or notifyAll() method on the same object.
+The notify() and notifyAll() methods with wait() methods are used for communication between the threads.
+A thread that goes into waiting for state by calling the wait() method will be in waiting for the state until any other thread calls either notify() or notifyAll() method on the same object.

 Thread-1...start Thread-2...starts Thread-3...starts Thread-3...notified Thread-1...notified

 Lets understand how notifyAll() method behaves:

 - In the case of mutually exclusive locking, only one of the waiting threads can do something useful after being notified (in this case acquire the lock).
 In such a case, you would rather use notify().
 Properly implemented, you could use notifyAll() in this situation as well, but you would unnecessarily wake threads that can’t do anything anyway.